Special thanks to the kind folks at

 They featured my work in their episode on May 27, 2023 (at minute 12:50).

 The Portable A500 Mini and How It Ended Up in a Pub

+The A500 Mini is a nifty recreated retro computer that can be made to run any classic Amiga software.
 Here's how to turn it into a portable device using an Android tablet as a screen to bring it to the pub for field-testing.
 And I shot a video doing it!
 Let me show you, it's fun.

 The main device is modelled after the Commodore Amiga 500 but the case is less than a quarter of the original device's size (hence the name A500 Mini).
 While it appears to have a tiny keyboard built in, it is actually only a mock dummy.
 You can't type on it.

 To get it set up, you need a monitor, an HDMI cable and a power adapter with a USB Type-C cable.